nessalauren5/techtack/README.md

 ## What I learned
 I learned how to build a node application from start to finish, generate and integrate certs to make it a secure server.
+How to install create and customize a postgres database on a server.
+Using DigitalOcean for deployments/hosting.

 ## What's next for Kodi
+Due to the limited time constraints of the hackathon and only having a single developer resource, Agent Kodi is at the very preliminary stages of development.
+In the future the following features will be added:
+* Increased terminology recognition & understanding
+* Ability to learn new terms from users
+* Semantic network of terms to find things related to one another through heirachy.
+* Pagination of results